Our connections on the ground

 • Who: Owners Joy Chappell and Anthony Coulson, a lifelong resident of Queenstown

-In its heyday in the late 1890s/early 1900s, Queenstown was the central town for the Mt Lyell Mining and Railway Company.
+In its heyday in the late 1890s/early 1900s, Queenstown was the central town for the Mt Lyell Mining and Railway Company, which also built the hydropower station.
 A copper boom meant the town was flooded with wealth, the cash making its way into the elegant architecture of its premier buildings such as the historic Empire Hotel or the imposing Queenstown Post Office.
-Later, the extensive tree clearing which fuelled the copper smelters resulted in largescale erosion, leaving a lunar-like landscape across the mountains surrounding the community.
+Later, the extensive tree clearing which fuelled the copper smelters resulted in large-scale erosion, leaving a lunar-like landscape across the mountains surrounding the community.

-The Paragon Theatre is another historic asset we might visit.
-This grand art deco cinema was built in 1933 and at the time seated up to 1,150 people.
-“There was more money here in Queenstown than the state government,” says Joy.
+Finally, the Paragon Theatre is another historic asset we might visit.
+A trip highlight for enthusiasts of art deco design, this grand cinema was built in 1933 and at the time seated up to 1,150 people.
+“There was more money here in Queenstown than in the state government,” says Joy.
 “If someone from here went to the London or New York Stock Exchange, they’d throw money at them.”

 After someone disastrously converted this beautiful venue into an indoor cricket stadium in the mid-eighties, it was later lovingly restored back to art deco.
 It’s now owned by RoamWild, so when the weather’s not nice enough for lunch inside the mine or up on scenic Mount Owen, our group will instead stop at the elegant Paragon.